payes/mayastor-e2e/README.md

 If you'd like to run the tests as a whole (as they are run in our CI/CD pipeline) then use the script `./scripts/e2e-test.sh`.

-To run particular test cd to the directory with tests and type `go test .  -ginkgo.v -ginkgo.progress -timeout 0` Most of the tests assume that mayastor is already installed. `install` test can be run to do that.
+To run particular test, `cd` to the directory with tests and type `go test .  -ginkgo.v -ginkgo.progress -timeout 0` Most of the tests assume that mayastor is already installed. `install` test can be run to do that.
 Note some tests require deletion of pools and reconfiguration of pools, these tests will only work if

 * The mayastor nodes are homogenous in terms of pool devices
   * single pool device
   * the pool device name is the same on all nodes